Types

 Patterns:

-• armor, armor toughness, attack damage, attack knockback, attack speed, block break speed, block interaction range, burning time, entity interaction range, explosion knockback resistance, fall damage multiplier, flying speed, follow range, generic armor, generic armor toughness, generic attack damage, generic attack knockback, generic attack speed, generic burning time, generic explosion knockback resistance, generic fall damage multiplier, generic flying speed, generic follow range, generic gravity, generic jump strength, generic knockback resistance, generic luck, generic max absorption, generic max health, generic movement efficiency, generic movement speed, generic oxygen bonus, generic safe fall distance, generic scale, generic step height, generic tempt range, generic water movement efficiency, gravity, horse jump strength, jump strength, knockback resistance, luck, max absorption, max health, mining efficiency, movement efficiency, movement speed, oxygen bonus, player block break speed, player block interaction range, player entity interaction range, player mining efficiency, player sneaking speed, player submerged mining speed, player sweeping damage ratio, safe fall distance, scale, sneaking speed, spawn reinforcements, step height, submerged mining speed, sweeping damage ratio, tempt range, water movement efficiency, zombie spawn reinforcements
+• armor, armor toughness, armour, armour toughness, attack damage, attack knockback, attack speed, block break speed, block interaction range, burning time, camera distance, entity interaction range, explosion knockback resistance, fall damage multiplier, flying speed, follow range, generic armor, generic armor toughness, generic armour, generic armour toughness, generic attack damage, generic attack knockback, generic attack speed, generic burning time, generic explosion knockback resistance, generic fall damage multiplier, generic flying speed, generic follow range, generic gravity, generic jump strength, generic knockback resistance, generic luck, generic max absorption, generic max health, generic movement efficiency, generic movement speed, generic oxygen bonus, generic safe fall distance, generic scale, generic step height, generic tempt range, generic water movement efficiency, gravity, horse jump strength, jump strength, knockback resistance, luck, max absorption, max health, mining efficiency, movement efficiency, movement speed, oxygen bonus, player block break speed, player block interaction range, player entity interaction range, player mining efficiency, player sneaking speed, player submerged mining speed, player sweeping damage ratio, safe fall distance, scale, sneaking speed, spawn reinforcements, step height, submerged mining speed, sweeping damage ratio, tempt range, water movement efficiency, waypoint receive range, waypoint transmit range, zombie spawn reinforcements

 Since: 2.5